 Minnesota’s “crimes of violence” list and its expungement-eligible list do not entirely overlap.
 This means that some violent crimes can be expunged if the proper conditions are met.
 For example, 5th degree drug possession is regarded as a crime of violence but is eligible for expungement after a waiting period.
 But under the state’s current expungement law, violent felony crimes are largely ineligible for expungement.
 It doesn’t matter how much time has passed since the conviction.

 Regarding pardons, a conviction for a “crime of violence” doubles the waiting period for a Minnesota Board of Pardons application.
 Five years (non-violent crimes) becomes 10 years.
 (Minn.
 Stat.
 683.02 has more information about the state’s pardon procedure.)

 Does Minnesota Have a Stand Your Ground Law for Violent Crimes?

-Self-defense laws, whether they are ‘duty to retreat,’ ‘castle doctrine,’ or ‘stand your ground,’ are complicated to understand.
-You will want to talk with your attorney at Ringstrom Law to discuss whether or not this defense strategy will work with the charges against you.
-This line of defense frequently arises in charges involving weapons violations, assault, and domestic violence.
+An attorney from Ringstrom Law will be able to explain the nuances of self-defense.
+We will discuss whether this defense strategy will work with the charges against you.
+This line of defense frequently arises in charges involving weapons violations, assault, homicide, and domestic violence.

 Who to Contact When Facing Violent Crime Charges Near Me

-When your freedom and livelihood are on the line because you’ve been charged with a violent crime, you need to know and understand what you are facing and your legal options and rights.
-You need to contact Ringstrom Law at 218-284-0484 as soon as possible, before you make any statements that could damage your case.
-We focus on the defense of our clients and are ready to handle the factual, legal, and evidentiary issues involved in the charges you are facing.
+When your freedom and livelihood are on the line because you’ve been charged with a violent crime, you need to know what you are facing.
+You also need to understand your legal options and rights.
+Contact Ringstrom Law at 218-284-0484 as soon as possible.
+Before making any statements that could damage your case, talk to a criminal defense attorney.
+Do the same before taking other actions that might make a good outcome difficult to achieve.
+We are ready to handle the variety of issues involved in the charges you are facing.